evergreen-ci/evergreen.py/docs/source/getting_started.rst

 -------

-If you are making several calls to the API is a short amount of time, you may wish to create a shared session for all the calls rather.
+If you are making several calls to the API is a short amount of time, you may wish to create a shared session for all the calls rather than a new session for each call.
 This can be done with the `with_session` context manager.

 .. code-block:: python